Probate Litigation

 While not every late-life change is improper, these situations can raise legitimate concerns about undue influence or diminished capacity.
 Courts will closely examine factors such as the testator’s mental state, their relationships with those involved, and the circumstances under which the will was signed.
 Medical records, witness testimony, and patterns of behavior can all play a role in determining whether the document reflects the individual’s true intentions.

-At FC Law, PLLC, we approach these cases with careful attention to both the legal standards and the human dynamics involved.
-Whether you are contesting a suspicious change or defending the validity of a will, we work to build a clear, evidence-based case that supports your position.
+At FC Law, PLLC, I approach these cases with careful attention to both the legal standards and the human dynamics involved.
+Whether you are contesting a suspicious change or defending the validity of a will, Attorney Franks works to build a clear, evidence-based case that supports your position.

 Interpreting Ambiguous Language